hitszosa/universal-hit-thesis/templates/universal-bachelor.typ

   keywords-cn: ("多孔质石墨", "……", "稳定性"),

   abstract-en: [
-    #indent Externally pressurized gas bearing has been widely used in the field of aviation, semiconductor, weave, and measurement apparatus because of its advantage of high accuracy, little friction, low heat distortion, long life-span, and no pollution.
+    Externally pressurized gas bearing has been widely used in the field of aviation, semiconductor, weave, and measurement apparatus because of its advantage of high accuracy, little friction, low heat distortion, long life-span, and no pollution.
 In this thesis, based on the domestic and overseas researching development about externally pressurized gas bearing, the author investigated the partial porous externally pressurized gas thrust bearing by theoretical analysis, computer simulation, and experiments to improve its static charaterictics and stability.
 The effects of structure and operating parameters on partial porous externally pressurized gas bearing has been studied.
 Therefore, a theoretical foundation for the designing and application for the partial porous externally pressurized gas bearing has been presented.

     Based on the fractal theory, a model was established to demonstrate the relationship between the porous graphite permeability and the fractal dimension.
 It can predict the permeability of porous graphite and show the effects of the pore size on the permeability.